How to Calculate the Value of Your Startup Stock Options

-Whether you already have stock options or are considering a job offer that includes options as part of the compensation package, you likely have questions about your equity — and that’s a good thing.
-When it comes to maximizing the value of your stock options and shares, knowledge is power.
+Whether you already have employee stock options or are considering a job offer that includes options as part of the compensation package, you likely have questions about your equity — and that’s a good thing.
+When it comes to maximizing the value of your stock options (ISOs, NSOs, etc.) knowledge is power.

 100,000 options may sound like a lot but it doesn’t inherently tell you much.
 In many cases, 10,000 options could be worth more.
-That’s because there are other factors that determine the worth beyond how much you have.
-Plus, the value can often change as the value of your company changes — hopefully for the better.
+That’s because other factors, like the company’s valuation and dilution, play significant roles in determining their value.
+Plus, the value of your options can often change as your company’s value fluctuates — hopefully for the better.

 The good news is it’s entirely possible to grasp the key points to get a base understanding of the value of your options.
-Knowing how to value your options can help you feel confident about negotiating a job offer, planning when to exercise and managing your financial future.
+Knowing how to value your stock options can help you feel confident about negotiating a job offer, planning when to exercise, and managing your financial future.

-Here we’ll walk through a simplified method for thinking about the value of your options.
+Here we’ll walk through a simplified method for thinking about the value of your stock options.

 Step 1: Gather the numbers